Estimathon (April 24 - 25th, 2021): https://projects.iq.harvard.edu/erevna/event/open-estimathon

 [Concluded] Students Improving Schools

-From December 12th - 13th, 2020, our Students Improving Schools (SIS) Conference was a 24-hour policy-ideation competition designed specifically for high school students.
+From December 12th - 13th, 2020, our Students Improving Schools (SIS) Conference was a 24-hour policy-ideation competition designed for NYC high school students.
 From a discussion-based conference and close-knit workshop sessions, to collaborative proposal writing and 1-on-1 mentoring office hours, the SIS Conference of 2020 was jampacked with policy ideas on all things education reform.
-Click here to view the event's winning policy memos.
+Learn more at https://scholar.harvard.edu/policython/event/studentsimprovingschools

 Watch the recap of this 100 high school student policy-writing competition at: https://youtu.be/zNUbN15xrvU.